Introduction

 Why is agriculture so important?

-Agriculture provides 60% of the food we eat, employs almost half a million people and is a key part of the food and drink sector.
-In 2022, farmers and land managers managed 69% of the UK’s land, and through them we can safeguard our natural environment and ensure the highest standards of animal and plant health.
-In 2022, agriculture contributed around 0.6% to the United Kingdom’s economy.
+UK agriculture provides 62% of the food we eat, employs almost half a million people and is a key part of the food and drink sector.
+In 2023, farmers and land managers managed 70% of the UK’s land, and through them we can safeguard our natural environment and ensure the highest standards of animal and plant health.
+In 2023, agriculture contributed around 0.6% to the United Kingdom’s economy.

 This Agriculture in the UK dashboard brings together existing statistics on agriculture to summarise the current state of the agricultural industry.